 Making a claim for Universal Credit

-Payments are made monthly in arrears directly into your account; if you don't already have one, find out more about setting up a new bank account.
+Payments are made monthly in arrears directly into your account; if you don't already have one, find out more about getting a bank account (Citizens Advice).

 Changes in circumstances for current benefit claimants